eibay/wdi/w04/d02/Homework/README.md

 2) Be able to associate astronauts and shuttles on the command line in `pry`.
   * Which "model" will have the `foreign_key`?
 How will you "encode" these relationships?

-3) Create a web application that allows us to create and review shuttles and astronauts.
+3) Create a web application that allows users to create and review shuttles and astronauts.

 **Features**:
   * Create new shuttles.